 - A. Base Requirement.
-Multiple-unit project developers proposing ownership projects of five or more units must provide 20 percent affordable units of the total number of for-sale units. - 1.
+Multiple-unit project developers proposing projects of five or more units must provide 20 percent affordable units of the total number of units. - 1.
 Affordability Levels.
-Projects qualifying for a 20 percent affordability level must provide: - 2.5 percent of the total number of for-sale units at prices affordable to extremely low-income households; - b.
-2.5 percent affordable to very low-income households; - c.
+Projects qualifying for a 20 percent affordability level must provide: - a.
+Two and one-half percent of the total number of units at prices affordable to extremely low-income households; - b.
+Two and one-half percent affordable to very low-income households; - c.
 Five percent affordable to low-income households; - d.
 Five percent affordable to moderate-income households; and - e.
 Five percent affordable to above moderate-income households earning 120 to 200 percent of the median income in the County. - B. Reduced Requirement.
 The Review Authority may reduce the 20 percent affordability level to 15 percent upon making the required finding that a developer will provide a public benefit exceeding the requirements of this Title, including, without limitation, a new on-site or nearby public park or open space facilities exceeding the park and recreation dedication requirements established in Chapter 16.14 of Title 16, Subdivisions of the Goleta Municipal Code. - 1.
 Affordability Levels.
-If the Review Authority reduces the affordability level in accordance with this Section, the Projects must provide: - a.
-One percent of the total number of units as affordable housing to extremely low-income households; - b.
-One percent of units to very low-income households, - c.
-Five percent of units to low-income households, - d.
-Four percent of units to moderate-income households, and - e.
+If the Review Authority reduces the affordability level in accordance with this section, the projects must provide: - a.
+One percent of the total number of units as affordable housing to extremely low-income households: - b.
+One percent of units to very low-income households; - c.
+Five percent of units to low-income households; - d.
+Four percent of units to moderate-income households; and - e.
 Four percent of units to above moderate-income households earning 120 to 200 percent of median income in the County.
+(Ord.
+20-03 § 6)

-17.28.050 Inclusionary Housing Requirements
+134. 17.28.050 Inclusionary Housing Requirements

-The number of inclusionary housing units that a developer must construct in accordance with this Chapter is subject to the following:
+The number of inclusionary housing units that a developer must construct in accordance with this chapter is subject to the following: